Lace Bugs: What Are They And How To Get Rid Of Them

 In fact, they never exceed 1/8″ inch long.
 Winged adults look “lacy” with tiny, clear cells covering the thorax and wings.

-The wingless lace bug nymphs, dark in color and oval in shape are even smaller than adults.
+The wingless lace bug nymphs, dark in color and oval in shape, are even smaller than adults.

-You can find both nymphs and adults clustered together on the underside of leaves on your shrubs, bushes, and other plants.
+You can find both nymphs and adults clustered on the underside of leaves on your shrubs, bushes, and other plants.

 What Do Lace Bugs Do?